MRLintern/Bash-Hacks/file_share/README.md

 ### TODO

 This script is very basic and limited so the `README.md` files will only contain a basic title.
-The TODO: develop the script which when executed, creates the project directory, places a `README.md` file inside and creates `src` and `bin` folders for source and executable code respectively.
+The __TODO__: develop the script which when executed, creates the project directory, places a `README.md` file inside and creates `src` and `bin` folders for source and executable code respectively.